CaptainBern/Reflection/README.md

 Everyone can contribute code to their liking.
 When making PR's please provide a brief description of what your code does, how it works and why it should be pulled.

-* I generally follow the Sun/Oracle coding conventions.
+* I generally follow the Sun/Oracle coding conventions
 * Feel free to ignore the "80 column limit"
 * Curly braces should always be on the same line. (with one space in between)
 * Make sure your code works